 Just a few more things to improve your chances of getting a host:

-- Don’t always write requests to Ambassadors or the most active people.
+- Don’t always write your couch requests to Ambassadors or the most active people.
 They’re often the busiest and can often be choosier.
 We get several requests a week – people in places like New York and Paris get dozens a week (or more).
 Focus your effort where it will have a better chance of succeeding.

 - Leave honest references.
 Honest references mean honest people.
 At least that’s how I think!